 Artificial intelligence breakthroughs have paved the way for new use cases by creating generative AI models that can automate complex problems with ease.
 This technology can be used in a variety of industries, including finance and healthcare.
 By using generative AI in finance, companies can benefit from fraud detection and risk assessment while creating personalized financial products and services for customers.
 GenAI systems have significant resources, making them capable of processing vast amounts of data quickly and accurately without human error.

 While there are many potential benefits to using generative AI in the financial industry, it is important to recognize that this type of artificial intelligence has its limitations.
 Generative AI models require significant resources and large training data sets to operate effectively.
-Additionally, biases in the algorithms can lead to ethical concerns and the possibility of generating content or hallucinations that may not be entirely accurate or desirable.
+Additionally, biases in the AI algorithms and historical data can lead to ethical concerns and the possibility of generating content or hallucinations that may not be entirely accurate or desirable.
 Therefore, companies must proceed with caution when implementing generative AI technology to solve complex problems or create new content.

 The use of generative AI has brought about significant breakthroughs in creating new products and solutions for the financial sector.
-With its ability to automate tasks and provide more accurate predictions, generative AI systems like ChatGPT and its underlying models, GPT-4 and GPT-3.5-Turbo, can be used for complex queries that require intuition and the ability to process large amounts of data at scale.
+With its ability to automate tasks and provide more accurate predictions, generative AI systems like ChatGPT and its underlying models, GPT-4o, GPT-4 and GPT-3.5-Turbo, can be used for complex queries that require intuition and the ability to process large amounts of data at scale.

 In an era where the right analysis of numbers and data create multiple opportunities, Generative AI emerges as the maestro in the financial domain.